Tangerine-Community/Tangerine/docs/User-guide/TangerineOjai_Full_UserManual_April_2017.md

 **Installation of Tangerine**

-Before installing anything, be sure the Android device allows you to install files.
-In the settings menu of the device, look for the option “Allow installation of (Third Party / Unknown Source) Applications” and set this option to “Yes” or “On”.
+Before installing anything, be sure the Android device allows you to install applications that are not provided by way of the Google Play Store.
+In the settings menu of the device, look for the option
+“Allow installation of (Third Party / Unknown Source) Applications” and set this option to “Yes” or “On”.